PrairieLearn/PrairieLearn/doc/course.md

 |       `-- ...
 |   +-- ag2
 |       `-- ...
-+-- elements            # custom elements available to this course (see other doc)
++-- elements            # custom HTML elements for the course
 |   +-- element1
 |       `-- ...
 +-- environment         # files needed to configure the autograder environment (see other doc)